 Roasting green beans in a hot pan concentrates their flavor so they hold their own with the Dijon mustard and lemon in the vinaigrette.
+This makes a great side dish during the brief window when good, fresh green beans are in season.

 When making this recipe adapted from Chef Brian Alberg, former executive chef of the Red Lion Inn, be sure to allow the green beans enough time on the heat so they start to blister and get brown in spots.
 This recipe serves 4 as a side dish.